⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Research Use Only:

-GDF 8 myostatin from PrymaLab is intended for research purposes only and is not approved for human therapeutic use.
+GDF 8 myostatin from PrymaLab is intended for research purposes only and is not approved for human treatment use.
 Researchers should ensure their protocols comply with institutional review board (IRB) requirements for human research or institutional animal care and use committee (IACUC) requirements for animal research.

 Comparison to Myostatin Inhibitors